Don't Wait, Enroll Today

 Health Savings Accounts

-When you enroll in the Alliance Save plan, a Health Savings Account will be automatically opened for you through McGriff Insurance Services, a division of BB&T. Roper St. Francis Healthcare’s contribution into your HSA (see the chart below) will be deposited into your account.
+When you enroll in the Alliance Save plan, a Health Savings Account will be automatically opened for you through McGriff Insurance Services, a division of BB&T. Roper St. Francis Healthcare’s contribution into your HSA will be deposited into your account.
+The amount of the contribution is detailed below in “How much will Roper St. Francis Contribute to my HSA?”

 What is a Health Savings Account?

 A Health Savings Account (HSA) is a savings account that allows you to set aside money for health care tax free.
 It is intended to cover current and/or future expenses.
-You must be enrolled in a High Deductible Health Plan (HDHP) to contribute to an HSA.
-An HSA differs from other plans:
+The HSA allows you to use before-tax dollars to pay for eligible out-of-pocket medical expenses for you, your spouse, and your dependents, which in turn saves you tax dollars and increases your spendable income.

 How much will Roper St. Francis Healthcare contribute to my HSA?